19th century

 Dimensions: 5.75″ tall x 4″ at the widest point

-Condition: Good: two short hairlines of approximately half an inch are seen on either side of the top edge.
-There is a hairline on the underside which does not go through.
+Condition: Good: two short hairlines of approximately half an inch are seen on either side of the top edge (see images).

 Background of Mochaware: Mochaware pottery is slip-decorated, lathe-turned, earthenware with bands of colored slip applied to buff-colored or white bodies